top of page

 Gimell Records was founded in 1980 to make and release recordings by The Tallis Scholars.

-Through their award-winning recordings and in nearly 2,500 concerts, Peter Phillips and The Tallis Scholars have done more than any other group to establish the sacred vocal music of the Renaissance as one of the great repertoires of Western classical music.
+Through their award-winning recordings and in over 2,500 concerts, Peter Phillips and The Tallis Scholars have done more than any other group to establish the sacred vocal music of the Renaissance as one of the great repertoires of Western classical music.

-To be released on Friday 6th October 2023 to celebrate The Tallis Scholars' 50th Anniversary.
+Released to celebrate The Tallis Scholars' 50th Anniversary.

 BBC Music Magazine RECORDING OF THE YEAR 2021.